alexandra-simeonova/drafts/getting-started.md

 ## What is Luigi?

-Luigi is a JavaScript framework for **micro frontends**.
-It enables you to create user interface which is driven by local and distributed micro frontend views.
+Luigi is an open source JavaScript framework for **micro frontends**.
+It enables you to:

+* create a user interface which is driven by local and distributed micro frontend views using **Luigi Core**
+* create micro frontends and connect them to the main app using **Luigi Client**

 To get started with Luigi, you only need basic knowledge of HTML and JavaScript.